Skip to main content

 Before You Send Your Refund Request Letter

-A faulty goods refund request should follow the remedy that fits your situation.
-Depending on the country, product, purchase channel, timing and seriousness of the fault, the realistic outcome may be a refund, repair, replacement, price reduction, cancellation or another remedy.
-The ACCC explains this remedy ladder for Australian consumers here: ACCC repair, replace, refund and cancel guidance.
+For faulty goods, the remedy you request should fit your specific situation.
+Depending on the country, product, purchase channel, timing and seriousness of the fault, the available outcome may be a refund, repair, replacement, price reduction, cancellation or another remedy.
+The ACCC provides an overview of these remedies for Australian consumers: ACCC repair, replace, refund and cancel guidance.

-For a general complaint letter, the FTC recommends giving transaction details, product name, model or serial number, purchase date, location and the story of the problem: FTC sample customer complaint letter.
-If the issue is not a refund but a long warranty refusal, use a more specific warranty dispute letter.
+For a general complaint letter, the FTC recommends including transaction details, product name, model or serial number, purchase date, location and a description of the problem: FTC sample customer complaint letter.
+If the issue is a warranty refusal rather than a refund, use a more specific warranty dispute letter.
 If you mainly need to structure the letter, read our guide on how to write a formal letter.

 Refund Request Letter for Faulty Goods

-A clear refund request for faulty goods when the product does not work, arrived defective or cannot be used as described.
-If you want a repair or replacement instead, use our faulty product complaint letter.
+Use this refund request for faulty goods when a product does not work, arrives defective or cannot be used as described.
+If you prefer a repair or replacement, use our faulty product complaint letter.

 Dear [Customer Service Department],